Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 ### 2.2 Educational Product Restrictions.

-If you are using an educational version of the Unity Software, your right to use the Unity Software and distribute the runtime portion of the Unity Software in your Project Content is limited to educational, non-commercial purposes.
+If you are using an educational version of the Unity Software, your right to use the Unity Editor and distribute the Unity Runtime in your Project Content is limited to educational, non-commercial purposes.
 Unity may include a watermark designating that your Project Content was created using the education version of the Unity Software.

 ### 2.3 Embedded Software Restriction.